Ascend/modelzoo/built-in/TensorFlow/Official/cv/detection/CTPN_for_TensorFlow/README.md

 # CRNN for Tensorflow

-This repository provides a script and recipe to train the CRNN  model.
-The code is based on https://github.com/MaybeShewill-CV/CRNN_Tensorflow, modifications are made to run on NPU.
+This repository provides a script and recipe to train the CTPN model.
+The code is based on https://github.com/eragonruan/text-detection-ctpn, modifications are made to run on NPU.
 Original README file can be found in `README_ORI.md`

 ## Table Of Contents